Compare · honest cuts

 Can I use both?

-Yes, and the operating-system framing makes that natural.
-JobOS can run the broad workspace — capture, Kanban tracking, recruiter CRM, autofill on the wider 20+ ATS list (including Workday, which RoleWorth's submit lane doesn't cover).
-RoleWorth can run the 5–10 roles you actually care about — Worth-Scored, kit-tailored, sent through the approved-submit lane on Greenhouse / Lever / Ashby.
-They optimise for adjacent layers of the same problem.
+Yes.
+JobOS can run the broad workspace: capture, Kanban tracking, recruiter CRM, and autofill on the wider 20+ ATS list, including Workday.
+RoleWorth can run the 5-10 roles you actually care about: Worth-Scored, kit-tailored, and reviewed on supported flows.
+They solve adjacent parts of the same problem.